salunkhe-ravi/noompy/README.md

 * [pandas](https://pandas.pydata.org/pandas-docs/stable/) - The core framework used for excel dataframe manipulation
 * [openpyxl/xlrd/xlwt](http://www.python-excel.org/) - For working with Excel read/write etc.

+# Changelog

+All notable changes to this project will be documented in this file.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

+## [1.10.0] - 2019-11-13

+### Added
+- Support for single/multiple 'OR' clause in the SELECT/UPDATE queries and a combination of AND/OR will also work.
+- We can now use multiple column names in SELECT/UPDATE statements separated by comma(,) for data retrieval
+- index_of_record argument in SELECT/UPDATE functions which indicates the index of record user wants in case of multiple records.
+Default is 0

+### Changed
+- query_builder function and its implementation to work with multiple combinations of AND/OR clause statements
+- The logic to parse the SELECT/UPDATE query statements to handle n-number of AND conditions.
+- get_data() method to static

+### Removed
+- A maximum limit of 4 "AND" conditions to be added to the query statement
+- Support for single column in SELECT/UPDATE statements for data retrieval

+## [1.0.1] - 2019-11-04
+- Initial Release

 ## Contributing